GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #.
 Only free software are used to maintain the *GMT* Documentation.

-Please send email to (subscription required; see Appendix D) if you find errors or inconsistencies in the documentation.
+Please send email to (subscription required; see Appendix `D. Availability of GMT and related code`_) if you find errors or inconsistencies in the documentation.

 A Reminder